 Last year an edition of the Journal “Addiction” was dedicated to food addiction.
 But whether food addiction actually exists is not an easy question to answer.

 Sometimes the definition is that use of a substance or participation in an activity continues even after if has a detrimental effect on your life.
 So you keep taking heroin instead of eating, and that’s detrimental.
 Could the same be said about food?
-Certainly, some people are unable to control their eating to the point that it becomes detrimental, indeed self-control is so inadequate in some that they look into procedures like a tummy tuck, leaving scars on their body as evidence that food is affecting them in ways it does not to others.
+Certainly, some people are unable to control their eating to the point that it becomes detrimental, leading to health problems like heart disease and diabetes.

 Because of course, not everyone who takes drugs becomes addicted, and likewise not everyone who eats does so to consistent excess.
 Interaction between the substance or activity and the body – some people’s brains react differently.
 The brain has reward pathways which trigger a dopamine release whenever we do something that was, in our ancestral past, beneficial to out survival and replication.

 Have you noticed this trend in “food porn,” where people are taking photos of their food and posting it online?
 Photo by SteFou

 For example, because sugar was rare back then (there was no Cave Mart), and because it was contained in food that was nutritious (that is, fruit), our ancestors who gorged on sugary food when they found it did better – they got more nutrition than those who ate a couple of berries and left it at that.

 But now of course, sugary food is not only plentiful, but its correlation with nutrients has diminished greatly.
 Yes, you can get any fruit you want, but who satisfies their sweet tooth with an apple?
 No one, we head for the cake and chocolate, and take the fat and other crap that goes with it.